eseidel/space_traders/README.md

   pull from that queue?
 * Explorers should explore an entire system and then go to the jumpgate and then from the jump gate plan their next system.
+* Probes should go sit at shipyards and marketplaces when there is nothing to explore.
+* Buy an Explorer and teach it how to warp to other systems and other jump gate clusters.

 Tech Debt:
 * Build a docker container and run the app in the cloud.
 With a docker volume